Korşirmat: Guerrilla Warfare

 In 1925, the OGPU agent Georges Agabekov met with Korshirmat in Kabul in order to obtain the text of his agreement with the British, having found out that there was no such agreement, Agabekov lost interest in the development of Korshirmat.
 According to the OGPU, during the Second World War (until 1942), Mahmud-bey was the main intelligence-gathering agent in the republics of Central Asia and northern Afghanistan in the interests of Turkish, Japanese and German intelligence services.
 Uzbek by nationality, Mahmud-bey was an experienced intelligence officer.
 Thanks to the ramified intelligence network he created on both sides of the Afghan-Soviet border, Mahmud-bek earned a lot of capital from trading intelligence information from different countries about the current situation in the Central Asian republics.
 In addition to managing the Basmach formations on the instructions of the German intelligence in September 1941, he expanded the agent and sabotage network he created in Soviet Central Asia, through which he was collecting intelligence information in the region.

 On instructions from German intelligence, in the spring of 1942, he formed an anti-Soviet armed organization called "Unyon" in Northern Afghanistan.
-It's tasks included the return to the Bukhara throne, located in Kabul, the former Emir Seyid Alim Khan.
+Its tasks included the return to the Bukhara throne, located in Kabul, the former Emir Seyid Alim Khan.